softwaremill/codebrag/scripts/ea/ea_install_guide.md

 ### Logging into codebrag

-As our user management is very basic you can register your account in Codebragby going to `http://<YOUR_CODEBRAG>/#/register` and submitting the form.
+As our user management is very basic you can register your account in Codebrag by going to `http://localhost:8080/#/register` and submitting the form.
 Remember that your email must match the one in git log so that Codebrag can recognize your commits.
-After doing that you can login to Codebrag at `http://<YOUR_CODEBRAG>`.
+After doing that you can login to Codebrag at `http://localhost:8080`.
 If you are using Github integration described below you can use Github Sign In.

 ### Troubleshooting